ClonyPDF home

-Generate a passport-style photo for Philippine travel and citizenship documents that meets Department of Foreign Affairs (DFA) specifications: 35x45mm on a plain white background, ICAO-aligned head sizing, and a neutral, glasses-free pose.
-Most photo rejections at DFA counters and consulates abroad come from a background that isn't pure white, a head that's framed too large or too small, or a stray pair of glasses — all of which this tool corrects automatically before you download or print.
+A Philippine passport-style photo is 35 mm wide by 45 mm tall on a plain white background, with the head measuring 32–36 mm from chin to crown and no glasses.
+Most rejections at DFA counters and consulates abroad come from a background that isn't pure white, a head framed too large or too small, or a stray pair of glasses — all of which this tool corrects automatically before you download or print.

 ✓ DFA-Aligned Specs ✓ Correct 35x45mm Sizing ✓ Automatic Background Removal ✓ Print-Ready Output